bucs110a0spring22/final-project-code-goblins/README.md

 ## Project Description *(Software Lead)*

 Our project is a variation of a brick-breaker game.
 Bounce a ball around by moving left and right with a platform, until all the blocks are broken.
-Hitting the bottol wall will deduct a life.
-When life reaches 0, or when all blocks arr broken, the game ends.
+Hitting the bottom wall will deduct a life.
+When life reaches 0, or when all blocks are broken, the game ends.
 Your score will be shown at game-over.

 ***